tbensonatl/gotcha-back/README.md

 - More optimization work on the kernels, including texture-based interpolations, thread coarsening, cache hierarchy optimization, etc.
 - The video SAR mode can also be significantly optimized, especially in the case of subsequent images using partially overlapping pulse ranges.
 Since multiple passes are available, simultaneously constructing data from multiple passes and performing on-the-fly coherent change detection is also an option.
-- Learn enough Vulkan to switch to that instead of OpenGL.

 Also, the current data sets are quite small as they are pre-processed to a small scene.
 If anyone has any large interesting SAR data sets available that they are willing to share, please contact me at tbensongit@gmail.com.